Arctic blue polygon pattern

 • two student members

-Two substitute members must also be named.
+Substitute members must also be appointed.

+The Student Parliament and Tromsø Doctoral Students (TODOS) propose the student members.
 The students are appointed for a period of one year, while the remainder of the committee is appointed for three years.

 The committee’s duties